oskar-gmerek/surreal-sveltekit/README.md

 # Surreal Sveltekit: A Starter Kit with SurrealDB and SvelteKit, featuring Authentication and CRUD Operations + Realtime

+## Feedback
+⭐ Found this project helpful?
+Show some love with a star!
+Your support keeps the code evolving. 🚀

 ## Auth

 https://github.com/oskar-gmerek/surreal-sveltekit/assets/53402105/e6df634b-e062-4154-b153-71a0c0735c3a